luismartinezs/luis-martinez-site/content/about.md

 Hi!
 My name is Luis Martínez.

-In August 2018 I decided to become a web developer.
+In August 2018 I decided to become a web developer (<nuxt-link to="/blog/from-jobless-to-junior-frontend-developer-in-5-months">learn about how I did it</nuxt-link>).

-Currently, I make web apps with Vue.js, a very easy to use and learn Frontend JavaScript framework.

-I have also done a few things with React.
-I work with HTML5, CSS3, SCSS and Bootstrap 4.
-I also work with Node.js/Express.js, serverless and Google Apps Script.
-All my projects are showcased either in my Github or on Codepen.
+Things I've done as a web developer:

+- Web apps with **VueJS**
+- SSR sites with **Nuxt**
+- Styling with **Tailwind CSS** and Bootstrap 4 / Vue Bootstrap

+I also know a little about PostCSS, React, NodeJS/Express, serverless and AWS, SCSS and Google sheets / Google Apps Script.

 Things I've done in past lives: